mvianello94/iot-data-platform-simulator/README.md

 - A Python-based generator of synthetic IoT sensor data
 - Apache Kafka for Data Ingestion
-- Apache Spark Structured Streaming and Python for processing
+- Apache Spark Structured Streaming and Python-based Kafka consumers for processing
 - Apache Iceberg on MinIO as the Data Lake
 - OpenSearch for indexing and search
 - Grafana for data visualization